What is Design Thinking? Definition, Explanation & Process

 Development and history of the Design Thinking method:

 Design Thinking is often referred to as a trend tool at innovation congresses and in the media, although the origins of the method and its principles go back many years.
 For example, scientists were already working on a user-centered approach to innovation management in the 1990s and earlier.

 The term design thinking is often associated with David Kelley, who founded the internationally renowned design and innovation agency IDEO and was instrumental in establishing the d-school (the small “d” stands for design) at Stanford University.
 Here, design thinking is taught in a very practical way.
 In addition, SAP co-founder Hasso Plattner is considered a major promoter of design thinking.
 He supported both the d-school and, in Germany, the HPI (Hasso Plattner Institute) at the University of Potsdam, which is named after him.

-Today’s answer on the question “What is Design Thinking?” could be that design thinking is a systematic approach to complex problems from all areas of life.
+Today’s answer to the question “What is Design Thinking?” could be that design thinking is a systematic approach to complex problems from all areas of life.
 The approach goes far beyond the classic design disciplines such as shaping and design.
-In contrast to many approaches in science and practice, which approach the task from the technical solvability, user wishes and needs as well as user-oriented inventing are at the center of the process.
+In contrast to many approaches in science and practice, which approach the task from the technical solvability, user wishes, and needs, as well as user-oriented inventing, are at the center of the process.
 Design thinkers look at the problem through the user’s glasses and thus put themselves in the role of the user.

 Design Thinking Definition

-Under design thinking is understood a special approach to the processing of complex problems.
+Under design, thinking is understood as a special approach to the processing of complex problems.
 The underlying procedure is based on the work of designers and architects.
-Design thinking is a method, a set of principles, a special mindset and a process with a variety of supporting tools.
-The essential characteristic is the focused user orientation.
+Design thinking is a method, a set of principles, a special mindset, and a process with a variety of supporting tools.
+The essential characteristic is focused user orientation.